1dv031/syllabus/examination/part_1/examination.md

 * Keep within the limits!
 * Make sure to make references to the course literature and any other literature that is relevant for your topic.
 * Use a [recognized system](https://lnu.se/en/library/Writing-and-referencing/referencing/) ([SWE](https://lnu.se/ub/skriva-och-referera/skriva-referenser/)) for incorporating references in your text.
+* We will run your report through the anti plagiarism system Urkund. **Do not copy text from other student's reports nor from any other documents!**

 ### The peer-review instructions
 In this course we will use so-called peer-review, the Swedish also called "referensgranskning".
 This means in short that you will study another student´s written reports.
 The idea of the step is to demonstrate your knowledge by analysing and providing feedback on other student's assignments and hopefully also get great feedback on your own.
 This does not mean that you should grade each other rather push and give each other good feedback.
 In addition, it is important to be able to rise from your own bubble and reflect on the work of others.

-1. After the submission deadline, **18:00 March 29th**, you will given another students report.
+1. After the submission deadline, **18:00 March 30th**, we will add information in the spreadsheet about what report your should review.
-2. Read and analyze the report and give feedback, no more then 300 words
+2. Read and analyse the report allocated to you and give feedback, no more then 300 words
-3. Submit the feedback and email a copy to the student who wrote the report, no later than **08:00AM April 5th**
+3. Submit the URL to the review in [the spreadsheet](https://docs.google.com/spreadsheets/d/1uATMAwxdPm9tbzKcopdJ-HLte7VGXkgEjjEyTN5UgIc/edit#gid=1498161455), no later than **08:00AM April 5th**
+4. Read the review and give a short feedback to the review directly in the spreadsheet.
+Was the criticism you got fair, valid and/or helpful?